jmomx/mrjohnmorrow.github.io/_posts/2023-07-02-management.markdown

 categories:
 ---

-Over the years I have grown to manage a team of up to 20+ people across a variety of disciplines - Finance, Product, People Ops, Growth, etc. I wanted to share what I think works best for managers, though this will mostly apply to managers at smaller start ups.
+Over the years at Gauntlet I have grown to manage a team of up to 20+ people across a variety of disciplines - Finance, Product, People Ops, Growth, etc. I wrote down what I thought was important for managers (and to some extent, ICs) to focus on.
+As I have started to advise more projects, I've noticed that others have struggled with clarifying management responsibilities and so I wanted to share this more broadly.
+For anyone reading, this will mostly apply to those working at smaller start ups.

 > *What does it mean to be a manager?*